occ2vec: A principal approach to representing occupations using natural language processing: Introduction

-\VerticalSpace Once the quality of the occupation vectors and the framework in general have been scrutinized and confirmed, we showcase the framework using several applications, which we divide into estimating well-studied versus novel characteristics.
-First, we revisit the popular task measures (abstract, manual, and routine tasks, respectively) by \cite{Autor2003,Autor2006,Acemoglu2011,Autor2013skill,Autor2013} and the innovative measures of artificial intelligence (AI) by \cite{Felten2018}, \cite{Brynjolfsson2018a}, and \cite{Webb2019}.
+\VerticalSpace First, we revisit the popular task measures (abstract, manual, and routine tasks, respectively) by \cite{Autor2003,Autor2006,Acemoglu2011,Autor2013skill,Autor2013} and the innovative measures of artificial intelligence (AI) by \cite{Felten2018}, \cite{Brynjolfsson2018a}, and \cite{Webb2019}.
 This illustrates how one could have used our framework had the other case-specific approaches not been invented.
 Note carefully that this is not another validation exercise, except under the assumption that the existing measures represent the ground truth.
-We feel more comfortable making this assumption for the original O*NET scores.
+We feel more confident making this assumption for the original O*NET scores.

-\VerticalSpace We document that our estimates of each of the task measures coincide well with the original measures.
-In particular, we find that performing a high amount of routine tasks is on average associated with lower educational attainment, lower wage, and lower projected employment growth.
-These occupations are often found within office and administrative support occupations.
-We find the same pattern for occupations that are characterized by performing manual, whereas the opposite holds for abstract tasks.
+\VerticalSpace We document that our estimates of each task measure coincide well with the original measures, and we find that performing a high amount of routine tasks is on average associated with lower educational attainment and lower wages.
+We find the same education and wage patterns for occupations that are characterized by performing manual tasks, whereas the opposite holds for abstract tasks.

 \VerticalSpace We find that our estimates of AI exposure generally behave as a mix of the measures of \cite{Felten2018} and \cite{Webb2019} with no clear relationship to that of \cite{Brynjolfsson2018a}.
-The close similarity of \cite{Felten2018} and \cite{Webb2019} in contrast to \cite{Brynjolfsson2018a} was first noted by \cite{Acemoglu2020ai}.
+The close similarity of \cite{Felten2018} and \cite{Webb2019} in contrast to \cite{Brynjolfsson2018a} was first noted by \cite{Acemoglu2022ai}.
 Occupations that have a high degree of AI have similar profiles as those that score high on abstract tasks.
 That is, these occupations generally have higher educational requirements and enjoy higher wages.